Day-by-Day / September 14, 1806

 September 14, 1806

-Leavenworth, KS The expedition enters the lands of the Kansa Nation determined to prevent them from robbing the expedition.
+Moving down the Missouri, the expedition enters the lands of the Kansa Nation.
 Three large trade boats from St. Louis bring news and provisions.
-At night, they sing in ‘greatest harmony’.
+Lewis collects his last plant specimen, and at camp near present Leavenworth, Kansas, they sing in ‘greatest harmony‘.

 Preparing for the Kansas